 - Clickers require that software is installed on the computer that is being used to present in the classroom.
-The software can be downloaded here: PC- Install
+Instructors must create an account with TurningPoint Cloud to download the software.

 It is no secret that students will be more engaged and involved when they are asked meaningful questions.
 Meaningful questions require students to think critically and allow instructors to address student needs.

 - For additional information on asking meaningful questions, please see the list of suggested question types from Turning Technologies.